dotnet/interactive/README.md

 - JavaScript
 - HTML
 - [Mermaid](https://mermaid-js.github.io/mermaid/#/)
-- SQL and KQL (Kuito), built in collaboration with the  Azure Data / SQL team 💙
+- SQL and KQL (Kusto), built in collaboration with the  Azure Data / SQL team 💙

 **What languages are we exploring?**
 - Python, Julia, and R